schematics/schematics/docs/usage/exporting.rst

 --------------

 Sometimes a field needs information about its environment to know how to serialize itself.
-For example, suppose we have a custom type called ``MultiLingualStringType`` that holds several translations of a phrase:
+For example, the ``MultilingualStringType`` holds several translations of a phrase:

   >>> class TestModel(Model):
-  ...     mls = MultiLingualStringType()
+  ...     mls = MultilingualStringType()
   ...
   >>> mls_test = TestModel({'mls': {
   ...     'en_US': 'Hello, world!',